 3. Lightweight Obermayer EVO

-The Lightweight wheels are most known for their expensive wheels, and Obermayer EVO is a very expensive set of wheels.
-It is, in fact, the most expensive wheels they offer.
+Lightweight wheels are known for their expensive wheels, and Obermayer EVO is a very expensive set of wheels.
+In fact, it is the most expensive set of wheels they offer.

 With a 48 mm rim depth and 18.2 mm internal width, the Obermayer EVO weighs in at 1230 gr.
 It is the lightest rim available on the market for its depth, though the internal width is a bit outdated by today’s standards.
 According to Lightweight, the Obermayer EVO has an outstanding stiffness-to-weight ratio thanks to its special carbon layup and carbon spokes.
 Unfortunately, there’s no way for us to test this claim because we simply can’t afford it.

-All of Lightweight’s wheels have a distinct look that separates them from the rest.
+All Lightweight wheels have a distinct look that separates them from the rest.
 If you don’t have a problem with the price and just want to get the most expensive-looking wheels for flexing purposes, this is the one to purchase.

 4. Roval Rapide CLX or Bontrager Aeolus RSL 62

 The only downside of this wheelset is that it’s not tubeless-compatible.
-This shouldn’t be a problem if you don’t plan on running them tubeless.
+This shouldn’t be a problem if you don’t plan on running them tubeless anyway.
 If you do, you might want to get the new Rapide CLX II — except, it’s 120 gr heavier at 1520 gr so you might as well choose another wheelset like the Bontrager Aeolus RSL 62 which has a deeper profile at 62 mm with the exact same weight.
-Worth mentioning that the Bontrager was chosen as the best-performing wheel by an independent test (Tour Magazine).
+Also worth mentioning is that the Bontrager was chosen as the best-performing wheel by an independent test (Tour Magazine, 2022) in terms of stability, aerodynamics, and stiffness.

-Ultimately, Roval and Bontrager are highly reputable companies in the industry.
+Ultimately, Roval and Bontrager are highly reputable companies in the industry with amazing customer service and warranty.
 Both make great wheels for mainstream users and pro-level cyclists alike, so durability shouldn’t be a problem especially since they both use DT Swiss internals as the hub of choice.

 5. Farsports Ventoux S EVO